xebia-functional/florence/README.md

 // Render the chart
 styledChart.renderTo(canvas.getContext2D())

+// Fit by redrawing at canvas size (no distortion) styledChart.renderToResize(canvas.getContext2D())

-// Or fit logical style width/height to the canvas size styledChart.renderToFit(canvas.getContext2D())
+// Or non-uniform scale to fill (may distort) styledChart.renderToFit(canvas.getContext2D())
 ```